dntrply/nd00333_AZMLND_C2/README.md

 ## Step 6.
 Consume model endpoints
-The model endpoint is consumed by making a REST API call to the scoring URI.
+The model endpoint is consumed by making a REST API call (endpoint.py).
 If authentication is enabled, the key must also be provide.
 The output of such a model invocation is displayed below.

 ![image](https://user-images.githubusercontent.com/17679107/128585397-1b0ed104-df8d-4101-94b6-7d28dd4ef334.png)

 ## Step 7.
 Create and publish pipeline
-1. A pipeline is created when it is "run in the context of an experiment.
-The pipeline can also be visualized in the Pipelines section of Azure ML Studio
+1. A pipeline is created when it is "run" in the context of an experiment.
+Pipelines are visualized in the Pipelines section of Azure ML Studio

 ![image](https://user-images.githubusercontent.com/17679107/128585471-e8f37b05-b641-43d0-9f00-e2eee0412377.png)

-2. Once a pipeline is published, a pipeline endpoint is generated and may be accessed from Azure ML Studio under the 'Pipeline Endpoint' tab
+2. Once a pipeline is published, a pipeline endpoint is generated and may be reviewed from Azure ML Studio under the 'Pipeline Endpoint' tab

 ![image](https://user-images.githubusercontent.com/17679107/128585479-18af2d38-f5b4-4158-9b8e-f74899f8ab81.png)